-In all cases the HarditexTM sheets must be kept clear of the ground (clay or topsoil), footpaths or concrete surrounds such as mowing strips.
-The minimum is 50mm.
-This is to prevent moisture entering the sheet and causing long-term coating breakdown.
+In all cases the HarditexTM sheets must be kept clear of the unpaved ground (clay or topsoil) by 255mm.
+For footpaths or paved areas the clearance is 150mm.
+These dimensions comply with Clause 4.2.5(b) of the New Zealand Building Code.
+Moisture will thus be prevented from entering the sheet and causing long-term coating breakdown.
 (Refer Fig. 14.)